 Large organisations and national services require mature systems that correctly model scenarios common to their scale that may not be required for very small entities.

-QR-DEF-FUNC-COR-00: Universality
+QR-DEF-FUNC-COR-00: Faithful Reproduction

 Category: ISO-25010/Functionality Suitability/Functional Correctness

-Statement: The solution MUST use Universal Types, Codes and Encoding.
+Statement: The solution MUST faithfully persist, transmit and represent information appropriate to the location in which it is made available using Universal Types, Codes and Encoding.

 Rationale: Solution system(s) will be located within different time zones than the locations where the solution’s service(s) will be used in multiple languages.

 Details: Use UTC based date and time types.
-Do not use Epoch (1970) or similar legacy solutions to use less data when saving information but have proven to be unreliable even when wrapped with further instruction.
+Do not use Epoch (1970) or similar space saving legacy solutions .
 Use UNICODE based character displays for storage and display and UTF for transmission (UTF-8).
 Umlauts, macrons, and all language specific characters must be preserved, transmitted and validated correctly.
 Use universal code sets where they exist.
 For example, MIME, UPC, etc..
 Use UTF for transmission.
 If not available on a service, suggest an equivalent for approval.
 UUIDs are the recommended design approach for the development of datastore index keys on different servers.
 Database incremented Numbers are not.
 Use URLs to reference resources.
 If custom system, the recommended approach for the creation of database clustered key indexes is the use of UUIDs that are time + random based UUIDs (see UUIDv6), generated on the application server tier – not the database tier.

 Prompts: To support flexibility of installation and scalability supporting availability, do the solution’s system(s) use universal types for record identity and time?